-Although your

-actual costs may

-be higher or lower,

-based on these
+Although your actual costs may be higher or lower, based on these assumptions,

-assumptions, your

-costs would be: 1 Y 'ear 3 Years 5 Years 10 Years
+your costs would be: 1 Y 'ear 3 Y 'ears 5 Y 'ears 10 Years

-Class I \$ 69 \$ 220 \$ 383 \$ 857
+Class I \$ 64 \$ 208 \$ 365 \$ 819

-Class II \$ 95 \$ 299 \$ 519 \$ 1,153
+Class II \$ 90 \$ 287 \$ 501 \$ 1,116

 The Portfolio pays transaction costs, such as commissions, when it buys and sells securities (or "turns over" its portfolio).
 A higher portfolio turnover rate may indicate higher transaction costs.
 These costs, which are not reflected in annual fund operating expenses or in the Example, affect the Portfolio's performance.
-During the most recent fiscal year, the Portfolio's turnover rate was 35% of the average value of the Portfolio.
+During the most recent fiscal year, the Portfolio's turnover rate was 10% of the average value of the Portfolio.

 The Portfolio invests, under normal circumstances, at least 80% of its net assets plus the amount of any borrowings for investment purposes, in securities of exchange-traded funds (each, an "Underlying ETF" and collectively, the "Underlying ETFs").
 For the purposes of this 80% investment policy, net assets are measured at the time of purchase.
 The Portfolio is a "Fund-of-Funds" and seeks to achieve its investment objective by investing primarily in a portfolio of Underlying ETFs.
 Each Underlying ETF, in turn, in an attempt to approximate the investment performance of its benchmark, invests in a variety of U.S. and foreign equity, debt, commodities, money market securities, futures, and other instruments.
-The investment policies of the various Underlying ETFs are described generally in the Section called "Information about the Underlying ETFs" in the Portfolio's Prospectus.
+The investment policies of the various Underlying ETFs are described generally in the section called "Information about the Underlying ETFs" in the Portfolio's Prospectus.
 The Portfolio may also seek to achieve its investment objective by investing in Exchange-Traded Notes ("ETN").
 ETNs are generally senior, unsecured, unsubordinated debt securities which are issued by a sponsor, and their returns are based on the performance of an underlying market index, usually in the natural resource or commodity markets, minus an annual expense or fee.

 The Portfolio typically expects to allocate its investments in Underlying ETFs such that 60% of such allocation is invested in Underlying ETFs that invest primarily in fixed-income securities and money market instruments ("Fixed-Income Underlying ETFs") and approximately 40% of such allocation is invested in Underlying ETFs that invest primarily in equity securities of large, medium and small sized companies, and may include other investments such as commodities and commodity futures ("Non-Fixed Income Underlying ETFs").
-However, under normal market conditions, the Portfolio may from time to time invest approximately 45-75% of such allocation in Non-Fixed Income Underlying ETFs.
+However, under normal market conditions, the Portfolio may from time to time invest approximately 45-75% of such allocation in Fixed-Income Underlying ETFs and 25-55% of such allocation in Non-Fixed Income Underlying ETFs.